stain/mailer/README.md

 The `From`, `Date` and `To` headers are added automatically.

-The email file MUST be in UTF-8 encoding and should not contain HTML (unless you also modify `Content-Type`).
+The email file MUST be in UTF-8 encoding and should not contain HTML.
 It is good practice to include a signature after `-- `.

 ### addresses.txt